Read Time : 3 Minutes

 You will need to be clear on the return on investment that your new turbine is going to provide but there are number of sources where you can get finance apart from your own bank.

-• NatWest have an agriculture division that can offer 100% finance with no deposit for farms that have the land available for a wind farm installation.
+- NatWest have an agriculture division that may offer tailored finance products for farms and rural businesses, subject to eligibility and credit approval.
 Find out more about what they can offer here.

-• The Carbon Trust is an international company that can help small business become more eco-friendly with the option of finance packages as well as advice and support on the best renewable solutions.
+- The Carbon Trust is an international organisation that can help small businesses become more eco-friendly with the option of advice, support and, in some cases, access to finance schemes, as well as guidance on the best renewable solutions.
 Find out more about The Carbon Trust here.

 The other option for many rural areas is to make larger constructions a community effort.
 An example is the Valley Wind Co-operative in Colne that is aiming to help produce cleaner and cheaper energy for the local residents.